 Advantages and Disadvantages of Bus Topology in Networking: Simply bus topology is known as linear topology.
 It consists of a computer that is attached to a common cable called a bus or trunk which is also known as the backbone of the network.

 Bus topology is one of the simplest network topologies.
-In this topology, all the node or computers are connected to the single cable which is called the bus.
+In this topology, all the nodes or computers are connected to a single cable which is called the bus.

 Advantages of Bus Topology